 The best roof pitch for farm sheds can depend on what the shed will be used for.

-For grain sheds, we usually recommend a roof pitch of around 18-25 degrees to accommodate the internal angle of repose of the grain stack.
-This ensures that there is sufficient height clearance in the centre of the shed for the grain.
+For grain sheds, we usually recommend a roof pitch of around 18-25 degrees.
+This is to accommodate the internal angle of repose of the grain stack.
+Choosing a steep roof pitch ensures that there is sufficient height clearance in the centre of the shed for the grain.

-This angle can be increased though, especially for commodities that sit steeper, for example, cotton seed has an angle of repose of up to 45 degrees.
+This angle can be increased too, especially for commodities that sit steeper.
+For example, cotton seed has an angle of repose of up to 45 degrees.

 Is There A Standard Shed Roof Pitch?

-All our farm shed designs have a standard roof pitch of 7.5 degrees unless our customer requests an alternative roof pitch.
+Yes, all of our farm shed designs have a standard roof pitch of 7.5 degrees – unless our customer requests an alternative roof pitch.

-A roof pitch steeper than 7.5 degrees will generally also cost extra because there is additional material length required and because our standard jigs will need to be altered to manufacture the trusses.
+A roof pitch steeper than 7.5 degrees will generally also cost extra.
+This is because there is additional material length required and because our standard jigs will need to be altered to manufacture the trusses.

-While our standard 7.5 degrees roof pitch works for the majority of farm shed builds, in the case of sheds like grain storage or commodity storage sheds and feedlot covers, it is important to choose the roof pitch that works best for your shed type, rather than opting for a standard pitch.
+It is important to choose the roof pitch that works best for your shed type, though – rather than just opting for a standard pitch.

 So, that is a summary of what is the best roof pitch for farm sheds!
 We hope it helped answer your questions about your shed roof pitch.

-We’ve also collated some resources and articles that you might find relevant to your shed project such as our grain storage calculator.
+We’ve also collated some resources and articles that you might find relevant to your shed project.
+Check out the grain storage, hay storage and rain water calculators below.

 Use the calculators below to calculate grain shed capacity, hay shed capacity and how much rainwater run-off you could collect from your shed roof.